 ArtCenter administers more than $22 million in scholarships per year.

-ArtCenter awards scholarships to students who demonstrate both financial need and outstanding visual and academic ability.
+ArtCenter awards scholarships to students who demonstrate financial need and outstanding visual and academic ability.
 International students do not need to establish financial need.

 Amounts vary based on calculated need, available funds and the recommendation of the Scholarship Committee.
 Both new and currently enrolled students may apply for ArtCenter scholarships.

-Entering U.S. students who want to apply for ArtCenter scholarships should submit all application materials, including portfolio and have a Free Application for Federal Student Aid (FAFSA) on file with the Financial Aid Office by the following dates:
+Entering U.S. students who want to apply for ArtCenter scholarships should submit all application materials, including a portfolio and have a Free Application for Federal Student Aid (FAFSA) on file with the Financial Aid Office by the following dates:

 Recommended priority scholarship date for entering students applying for: